 Second, the date itself is a somewhat different experience.
 This may be due to the alcohol restrictions in this country.
 Somehow in England, pubs, bars and clubs lend themselves to drunken encounters that sometimes develop into something more memorable.
 In America, however, the most used phrase is ‘Let’s have coffee.’
 It makes no difference if neither of you actually like coffee – the formalities have to be preserved.
 No wonder Starbucks is so popular!

 Even getting to the coffee stage is something to be proud of.
 Forget any rules of relationships you may have learnt at home.
 Do not expect to go on dates alone – everyone continues to travel as a pack.
-Do not expect the man to call on day three.
-American men are used to more aggressive women.
-(Although if you are the kind of girl who has a little Old World reticence, rest assured it could work to your advantage!)
+Do not expect a call on day three.
+Americans tend to be far more assertive than your average Brit.
+(Although if you are the kind of person who has a little Old World reticence, rest assured it could work to your advantage!)
 And if you get stuck – for goodness sake, ask an American, not an international student, for advice.

 Perhaps the whole debacle can be best summed up in the words of a frustrated friend who studied in America (capitals her own): ‘The “dating” KILLED ME.
 What I really like about European guys is they tend to tell you whether they like you or not.
 Then I came to North Carolina and went on a date with this guy.
 The movie ended and he drove me home.
 Nothing happened.